-In support of Safety Week 2014, BMWC is sending out a Safety Tip each day that pertains to safety at home.
-It is important to understand that safety doesn’t end when you leave a job site, it is just as important to practice safety at home with your family.
+BMWC is a general contractor specializing in industrial piping systems and other specialties.
+In support of Construction Safety Week 2014, a Safety Tip will be presented daily regarding safety at home.
+We value employees beyond their role on a jobsite.
+So, It is important to understand that safety doesn’t end when you leave a job site, it is just as important to practice safety at home with your family.

 Safety tip #1 is in regards to lawn mower safety.
 Most of us have some sort of yard to take care of which means operating some sort of power operated mower.
 As spring is here many have already made the first cut of the year.
 Did you realize the energy transferred by a typical lawn mower blade is equivalent to being shot in the hand with a .357 Magnum pistol.
 The speed of the blade can send dirt and bacteria deep into a wound, creating a high risk for severe infection.
 In addition, a lawn mower can eject a piece of metal or wood up to 100 miles per hour.

 In 2010, 253,000 people were treated for lawn mower-related injuries, according to the U.S. Consumer Product Safety Commission.
 Children under age 19 account for nearly 17,000 of these injuries.
 The number of lawn mower-related injuries increased 3 percent since 2009.